 Every time I heard about a Tunnel of Fudge Cake recipe, I’d make a mad dash to check it out.
 Most included a boatload of chopped nuts…something my family would not eat.
 One of my foodie friends shared this recipe… which is sans nuts…and topped with a glossy chocolate glaze.
 I knew I’d found a winner.
 This week’s #Sunday Supper is focusing on Halloween…and who wouldn’t want to have a slice of this decadent cake for some much needed sustenance after an exhausting night of Trick-or-Treating?
+I thought renaming this fudge filled cake to Tunnel of Doom Cake was appropriate for the occasion.

 I let my oldest know that he could take up to half the cake home when he stopped to visit the dog while Katie and I were in Chicago.
 He didn’t sound all that interested via our text conversation, but, low and behold, only a demilune remained on the cake plate upon our return…yup, it’s that scrumptious!!!!